How to Paint a Non-Removable Mirror Frame

 Using a microfiber cloth (it works to trap dust particles), wipe down the entire frame, paying special attention to any nooks and grooves.
 If there is a sticky residue, use vinegar on your cloth to clean it.
 Do not use any kind of wax or dusting spray—the residue these leave behind might prevent the primer and paint from sticking to your frame.

 Sand Your Frame

-Sand down the top layer of finish or paint with fine grit sandpaper.
+Sand down the top layer of finish or paint with a fine-grit sandpaper.
 Be gentle, especially if the frame is not made from solid wood.
-You only want to slightly rough up the surface texture because it will help the paint adhere better.
+Just slightly rough up the surface texture because it will help the paint adhere better.

 Cover and Tape

 Prime and Paint Your Frame

 Apply your spray primer in thin, even strokes.
-You will want to apply two coats of primer, allowing for drying time in between.
+Apply two coats of primer, allowing for drying time in between.
 If you are painting your frame a dark color, like black, use a gray primer.
 But if you are painting your frame a light color, like white, and your frame is dark, use a white primer.